3CORESec/SIEGMA/docs/arguments.md

 ```
 - -p , --path

 Provide the file or folder path for the rule.
 The path should be either an absolute path from the root folder or a relative path to the sigma folder, not the siegma folder.
-Eg: /path/to/rule/file.yml or /path/to/rules/folder.
+E.g., `/path/to/rule/file.yml` or `/path/to/rules/folder`.

-This argument is **MANDATORY**.
+This argument is **required**.

 ```
 dest: path